 Yeah!
 Take that you troll!
 You don't want to be messing with this pair on this here, erm, wireless.

-The recently restored and reopened is just around the corner.
+Restored and reopened in 2013, the is just around the corner.
 It's run by a community group and the Art Deco building is not all about the films, they've coffee and cake and host other special events and conventions.

 One particular favourite is Star Trek where members of the audience come dressed as their favourite characters... the 'Captain Kirks' of Aberfeldy.